-Even if you’re not going into Social Work, this Sample Field Placement Request will help you clarify your career goals and point you in the right direction.
+Even if you’re not going into a Master of Social Work (MSW) program at UBC in Vancouver, this Sample Field Placement Request will help you clarify your career goals and point you in the right direction.

 It wasn’t until I filled out this Field Placement Request that I realized that I want to counsel people who have been diagnosed with diseases such as cancer, Lou Gehrig’s, Alzheimer’s, etc. I’ve always wanted to be a counsellor, and have now focused my career goals on social work at a hospital or clinic.

 No matter what field your internship, practicum, or field placement is, you need to treat your application like a “real” job.
 Your supervisor is counting on you to act professionally, even though you’re learning a new profession.

 If you’re worried about getting a “good” field placement in social work or other fields, read the Internship, Practicum, and Field Placement Handbook.
 It’s a guide to help interns through every phase of the internship process, from finding relevant field placements to ending relationships with clients and supervisors.
 This book discusses ethics, clinical writing and record keeping, working with peers and supervisors, diversity, self care and safety, and how to successfully complete an internship or field placement setting.